Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_file_filter.md

 ### Filter

-"The name of the directory to select or exclude.
+The name of the directory to select or exclude.

 - wildcard : My*.jpg
 - Specify a character for a specific location: dsc_???.mov
-- filters can be entered in same line, separated by \";\": \*.jpg;\*.mp3
+- filters can be entered in same line, separated by \"";\"": \*.jpg;\*.mp3
-- exclude filter wins
+- exclude filter wins"

+### Enable / Disable

+Allows you to disable the filter.

 ### Include/Exclude